2025 Industry Benchmarks + Examples for Interactive Demos

-Since we’ve had a few customers ask for stats by specific use case, we’re breaking down our data by the top ten most common industries and showcasing excellent interactive demo examples for each.
+Since then, we’ve had a few customers ask for stats by specific use case.
+So we’re breaking down our data by the top ten most common industries and showcasing two excellent interactive demo examples for each.

-As you can see in the chart below, fintech, security, and HR tech lead the way in interactive demo usage.
-But sales enablement, CS enablement, and martech follow close behind.
+As you can see in the chart below, fintech, martech, cybersecurity, and sales tech lead the way in interactive demo usage.
+But HR tech, developer tech, and AI follow close behind.

-More complex products had longer session times.
-This could indicate that security or data management industries have longer, more in-depth demos.
+- More complex products use more interactive demos.
+This could indicate that security or fintech industries require longer, more in-depth demos.

 Industry-specific examples

-To give you a sense of what top industry demos look like, we’re providing examples in each category below.
+To give you a sense of what top industry demos look like, we’re providing several real-world examples in each category below.

 Keep reading to find out where companies have placed each demo, how long they are, and other unique features to consider as you build your interactive demos.